--A scene from Lullwater Park on Emory's Campus

 - FLIP provides both community and social support as well as guidance in how to negotiate material concerns on campus (e.g., expensive textbooks).

-- Dr. Timothy Dowd is the newly appointed faculty advisor for FLIP -- an Emory Sociology professor and a first-generation student himself.
+- Dr. Timothy Dowd is the faculty advisor for FLIP -- an Emory Sociology professor and a first-generation student himself.

 Go here to connect with FLIP.